uzh-rpg/rpg_trajectory_evaluation/README.md

 #### Output
 After the evaluation is done, you will find two folders under `<result_folder>`:
-* `saved_results`: text files that contains the statistics of different errors
+* `saved_results/traj_est`: text files that contains the statistics of different errors
   * `absolute_err_statistics_<align_type>_<align_frames>.yaml`: the statistics of the absolute error using the specified alignment.
   * `relative_error_statistics_<len>.yaml`: the statistics of the relative error calculated using the sub-trajectories of length `<len>`.
   * `cached_rel_err.pickle`: since the relative error is time consuming to compute, we cache the relative error for different sub-trajectory lengths so that we can directly use them next time.
 * `plots`: plots of absolute errors, relative (odometry) errors and the trajectories.

+For multiple trials, the result for trial `n` will have the corresponding suffix, and the statistics of multiple trials will be summarized in files with the name `mt_*`.

 Several example plots showing the trajectory, absolute trajectory error and relative error are